 Rather than relying on self-reported data and all of its inherent issues, business leaders can now use technology to directly understand how people are living their lives online and making decisions.
 Instead of just asking what people do, we can actually observe what they do directly.

 This gives market researchers unprecedented insight into what people do online, where they go, what they look for when they get there, and their journey on the web up until the point of purchase or exit—and that’s just the start.
+Transactional data, for example, can allow us to understand how consumers buy, whether they are truely loyal to a business, and the impact your marketing and promotional campaigns are having on your actual sales—and whether they are driving new or repeat business.

 Combined with traditional methods, market researchers and business leaders can now answer some of the most difficult questions that businesses have asked for years more accurately, namely: